 1. ALKA SELTZER TABLETS

 Start off your homemade science kit with a fizz and a pop!
-We love using Alka seltzer tablets in our homemade lava lamps and to make these awesome pop rockets.
+We love using Alka seltzer tablets in our homemade lava lamps to make these awesome pop rockets.

 2. BAKING SODA